1998 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth)

 1998-S DCAM Penny Value

-Within the 1998 penny series, the San Francisco proofs represent premium collector coins.
-Standard 1998-S DCAM pennies in PR69 grade typically sell for $5-$15, while perfect PR70 examples command $40-$50.
-However, a PR70 DCAM specimen achieved $1,265 at Heritage Auctions in 2005, demonstrating how condition and timing influence values.
+Standard 1998-S DCAM pennies in PR69 grade typically sell for $5 to $15, while perfect PR70 examples command $40 to $50.
+However, a PR70 DCAM specimen achieved $1,265 at Heritage Auctions in June 2005, demonstrating how collector timing and demand can push exceptional examples far above typical price levels.

 1998-S DCAM Penny Price/Grade Chart